|

 first-team All-American by College Humor Magazine.

-After playing semi-pro ball, Herb
+After playing semi-pro ball, Herb joined

-and the first season of the NBL's existence was 1937-38,
+first season of the NBL's existence was 1937-38, when

-when Herb led the Pirates in scoring with 7.2 points per
+Herb led the Pirates in scoring with 7.2 points per

-game.
-Beaver County Sports Hall of Famer
+County Sports Hall of Famers

-Hymie Ginsburg was Herb's
+Hymie Ginsburg and

-played in the Independent League for the New York
+Independent League for the New York Celtics (1938-39)

-Celtics (1938-39) and the Pittsburgh Pirates (1939-40).
+and the Pittsburgh Pirates (1939-40).

 For many years, Duquesne University